 Attend Student Activities Fair.
 Sign up for new clubs or represent your club.
 Seek out leadership positions in clubs and activities that you feel passionate about.
 Don't always be a participant; rise to be a leader.

 Broaden and deepen your clinical exposure.
 Up your volunteer hours.
 Keep up your regular volunteer work.
 Stay busy, stay balanced but not overwhelmed.

 If you have not done so already, seek out a research opportunity.
 Find these through your major advisor, prehealth advisor, network with your faculty, look on bulletin boards, targeted internet searches and the career center.
 Think broadly about research opportunities.
 Many universities have classes on what is research or how to do research so seek out these courses.

 Research can be scientific or not.
 It can be medically related or not.
 It can be wet or dry lab work, clinical research with patients even anthropology research related to your interests or major.
 The idea is that you are actively engaged in gathering data, collaborating with others on a new idea or way of thinking.
 The process of doing research enhances your critical thinking skills and contributes to collaborative learning.
-Although research is not a requirement for medical school, it is very helpful and brings many intellectual benefits to your academic perspective.
+Although research is not a requirement for medical school, it is very helpful and brings many intellectual benefits to your academic perspective and your application.

 Identify summer plans.
 Deadlines for competitive summer programs such as SHPEP are quite early so don't delay.
-Start your research in OCTOBER.

-Continue to document your summer activities including your reflections about the experience.
-Write up experiences that inspired you, changed your perspective and shaped your thinking.
+- Continue to document your summer activities including your reflections about the experience.
+Write about experiences that inspired you, changed your perspective and shaped your thinking.

-Take summer coursework if necessary to catch up or accelerate.
+- Take summer coursework if necessary to catch up or accelerate.
 If you are studying abroad next year, perhaps summer coursework is a good idea.